 Philosophical thought attends to the core meaning of knowledge as a Seinsverhältnis, an ontological relation.
 Knowledge, according to Scheler, is a relation of participation of a being in the Sosein, the being thus and so, of another being (GW VIII, 203).
-It is the humble divesting of oneself of oneself that opens one up to the other (GW VIII, 204) and presupposes the loving willingness to be open to that which is other.
+It is the humble divesting of oneself that opens one up to the other (GW VIII, 204) and presupposes the loving willingness to be open to that which is other.

 It was not until he read Husserl's Logical Investigations and learned of the idea of phenomenology, however, that Scheler came upon a style of thinking that best captured for him the loving disposition of philosophy.
 Though indebted greatly to Husserl's genius and originality, Scheler was often critical of Husserl when describing the nature of phenomenology.
 For Scheler, phenomenology is unequivocally not a method, but an attitude (GW X, 380).
 Grasping the meaning or essence of an object has meant since Plato a type of disengagement from or suspension of an object's immediate and present existence.
 The intent of this disengagement is not to abstract from the object as it exists, but rather to look at the object as it is in itself.
 Phenomenology cultivates a shift in seeing so that world is no longer taken for granted, as it is in the natural worldview, but regarded critically.
 The phenomenological attitude does not negate the practical or “natural” world and way of being.
 It merely holds it in abeyance, suspending judgment.
 Such a suspension or slackening is motivated not by a disdain or devaluation of the practical life, but by a love of the world.
 It is in this respect that Scheler describes phenomenological attitude as a psychic technique comparable to Buddhist techniques of suffering (GW VIII, 139).

 Scheler shares the conviction with the other realist phenomenologists such as Adolf Reinach that there is an essential insight, an intuitive and immediate grasping of the essence of being of the object.
 This grasping of the object is never complete, but merely partial insight or grasping of the thing itself (GW V, 199).
 Scheler rejects the Kantian and neo-Kantian position that all knowledge of the object is mediated and manufactured knowledge.
 The Modern thinkers suffer from a fundamental mistrust in the world.
 Phenomenology assumes a fundamental trust in the world.
 It is the world that gives itself to intuition, beckoning us to participate ever more fully in its significance.
 By virtue of this loving trust, the world itself is given.
-The phenomenological attitude is an expression of this trust and demonstrates that the human being as an original openness to that which is other.
+The phenomenological attitude is an expression of this trust and demonstrates that the human being is fundamentally open to that which is other.

 Scheler's first and most influential work in phenomenology was his study of ethics, Formalism in Ethics and a Non-Formal (or Material) Ethics of Value.
 This work was motivated in part by a critique of the highly scientific or formalistic approaches to ethics introduced by Immanuel Kant and then later developed by the Neo-Kantians during the late nineteenth and early twentieth century.
 Kant's influence on Scheler's thought cannot be underestimated.
 As is the case for Kant, Scheler rejects both utilitarianism and eudiamonism, and holds that ethics rests upon an a priori, an obligation non-relative to future consequences or happiness.
 For Kant, the a priori is expressed in the form of a categorical imperative, an imperative that is universalizable.
 For Scheler, such a formulation of the a priori is abstract and as a consequence fails to account for both the unique obligation one has to another person and the unique call to responsibility given in the ethical imperative (GW II, 34).
 The ethical imperative, Scheler insists, is given as what one ought necessarily do, but it is also experienced as what ‘I’ and not merely anyone ought to do (GW II, 94).